Suspected Russian hackers spied on U.S. Treasury emails - sources

 There is some indication that the email compromise at NTIA dates back to this summer, although it was only recently discovered, according to a senior U.S. official.

-Reporting by Christopher Bing, Jack Stubbs and Joseph Menn; Editing by Chris Sanders and Daniel Wallis
+Reporting by Christopher Bing, Jack Stubbs, Joseph Menn, and Raphael Satter; Editing by Chris Sanders and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.